ais-zhao/prescreen-challenge/README.md

 # prescreen-challenge
- a Sign &amp; Verify demo for the web，Android and iOS
+ a Sign and Verify demo for the web，Android and iOS